 Is the MTK8259 a good choice for an android head unit?

-Is MTK8259 a Quadcore?
+Is MTK8259 a Quad-core?

 More than a Phone

-The MTK8259L processor SoC appears in some of the later android headunit.
-Often coupled with 4Gb RAM due to its 64 bit capable processor, with 64Gb or 128Gb storage there is also often conflicting information about the M8259.
+The MTK8259L processor SoC appears in some of the later Android headunit.
+Often coupled with 4 GB RAM due to its 64-bit capable processor and 64Gb or 128Gb storage, there is often conflicting information about the M8259.

-The MTK8259L based android headunit could be a good buy should you find one that fits your car.
-But this is where the concrete information ends.
-The 8 cores could be A9 or A53, while this is not a huge difference, the A9 will often outperform the A53 while generating less heat and using less power.
-For a phone this improvement may be more significant than it is to an android headunit, but speed is king.
-Also the clock speed of the cores stated for the MTK8259 ranges from 1.2Ghz, through to 1.6Ghz and right up to 2Ghz.
-Quite a range, which will definitely be felt powering an android headunit.
+The MTK8259L-based Android headunit could be a good buy should you find one that fits your car.
+But this is where the factual information ends.
+The 8 cores could be A9 or A53; while this is not a huge difference, the A9 will often outperform the A53 while generating less heat and using less power.
+This improvement may be more significant for a phone than an Android headunit, but speed is king.
+Also, the clock speed of the cores stated for the MTK8259 ranges from 1.2GHz, through to 1.6GHz and right up to 2GHz—quite a range, which will be felt powering an Android headunit.

-Whatever you do, don’t confuse the android headunit MTK8259L Processor SoC with the Intel i5-8259U Processor or even the Intel 8259 chip.
-While the numbers are the same they are all very different processors.
+Whatever you do, don’t confuse the Android headunit MTK8259L Processor SoC with the Intel i5-8259U Processor or even the Intel 8259 chip.
+While the numbers are the same, they are all very different processors.